-During travel, everything in your camper is subject to some degree of movement and cabinets may shift slightly.
+During travel, everything in your camper is subject to movement and cabinets may shift slightly.
 Over time this can cause misalignment of cabinetry doors.
 The hinges installed in your camper can be adjusted.
-Other installed hardware may also be adjusted.
-A multi-bit screwdriver will come in handy to make these small adjustments.
-If you are uncomfortable or inexperienced in making these adjustments your dealer will be happy to assist you.
-Use of power tools is not recommended in making small hardware adjustments.
+A set of screw drivers will come in handy to adjust these.
+Other hardware may also be adjusted.
+If you are uncomfortable or inexperienced in making these small adjustments your dealer will be happy to assist you or teach you how.
+Use of power tools is not recommended in making hardware and other small adjustments.